 I don't, I'm definitely not a guy.
 No, you're not.
 And I wouldn't have married if you were.
 Good.
 Hey, those are our five tips plus a bonus from Lee and she's absolutely right.
 That if you don't keep your lens clean, you're possibly going to have some smudges or something.
 That's going to keep you from getting your tack sharp photos.

 Hey, that's all we've got today.
 Except a reminder that I have a course called Luminar AI Elements.
 If you are a Luminar AI user, please go ahead and check it out.
 I'll have a link in the show notes or you can go to WilliamBeem.com/courses and see it there.
 If you don't have Luminar AI, you can use my coupon code.

 BEEM, that's my last name.
 And that'll save you $10 off the price.
 And also if you send me your receipt, I'll give you the course for free.
 So just something to keep in mind.
 Thank you so much for joining us on I Like Your Picture.
 This is episode 253.
 So show notes will be at WilliamBeem.com/episode253.

 And I hope you're enjoying this.
 This year, we're actually trying to get back to a little bit of fundamentals, but also get into some of the creative things that help people take better photographs.
 So we're going to continue on this track.
 I would love to have your feedback and comments.
 Just go to the show notes page, let us know a comment.

 And if you have a question or an idea for a future episode, you can leave it there.
 Thanks so much.
 We'll see you again next week.

-The Manfrotto Magic Arm and Super Clamp go together and is a very useful pair.
-In fact, I have this setup in my home office to hold my Nikon Z50 attached to my desk and over my monitor to use as a high quality web cam.
+The Manfrotto Magic Arm and Super Clamp go together and are a handy pair.
+I have this set up in my home office to hold my Nikon Z50 attached to my desk and over my monitor to use as a high-quality webcam.
 This is the rig I mentioned using at the top of the Las Vegas Stratosphere and inside the National Air and Space Museum.